 Jay Hoggard - Vibraphonist / Composer

-Jay Hoggard draws on traditional and contemporary musical vocabulary to develop new directions for the vibraphone.
-Jay 's music is positive, spiritual, uplifting and happy.
-He seamlessly blends jazz and gospel roots with African marimba rhythms.
+Vibraphonist, Composer Jay Hoggard’s music has touched the hearts and souls of listeners around Planet Earth for 40 years.
+Jay Hoggard has long ranked with the greatest vibraphone innovators.
+Jay’s music is positive, spiritual, uplifting, and happy.
+He masterfully draws on traditional and contemporary musical vocabulary to develop new directions for the vibraphone.
+Jay seamlessly blends jazz and gospel roots with African marimba rhythms.
 His performance repertoire represents the three B’s of the jazz tradition (Blues, Bop, Ballads) with original innovations.
-Songs and extended compositions frame his virtuoso mallet improvisations.

 Born in Washington, DC, Jay Hoggard was raised in Mt.
 Vernon, New York in a religious family.His father was a Bishop in the African Methodist Episcopal Zion denomination.
 At age 15, Jay began playing the vibraphone.
 "One night I had a dream that I was playing the vibes.
 I asked my father to rent me a set and from the first moment, I knew that this was what I was supposed to do."
 Jay majored in the renown World Music program at Wesleyan University .
 He toured Europe and played at Carnegie Hall during his freshman year.
 In his junior year, he traveled to Tanzania to study East African marimba music.
 Jay graduated from Wesleyan in 1976 and returned to New York City in 1977 to be proclaimed a young lion of the vibraphone.